Shocked by the Shack

 Jesus is liberal enough to allow man to make their decisions and he is willing to participate in it with us.

-Young quotes Jacques Ellul, “No matter what God’s power may be, the first aspect of God is never that of absolute Master, the Almighty.
-It is that of the God who puts Himself on our human level and limits Himself” (p.
-88).
+Chapt.
+Six’ heading, (p.88) Young quotes from Jacques Ellul, from his book ‘Anarchy and Christianity,’ “No matter what God’s power may be, the first aspect of God is never that of the ABSOLUTE MASTER, THE ALMIGHTY.”

 “I'm not a bully, not some self-centered demanding little deity insisting on my own way.
 I am good, and I desire only what is best for you.
 You cannot find that through guilt or condemnation....”(p.126)